nextgis/docs_toolbox/source/qgis2pdf.rst

 Inputs:

-* The QGIS project.
-Archive of the QGIS project in ZIP format;
+* The QGIS project and data.
+Archive of the QGIS project with all layers zipped.
 * Extent.
 Optional parameter.
 If left blank, the coverage will be calculated as the sum of the coverage of the project layers;
 * The width of the output PDF file, mm;
 * The height of the output PDF file, mm.